Ashwand5/FilmicFinds/README.md

 # FilmicFinds
  Movie_recommendation_system-ML

-The entire application is in the .zip format
+The entire application is also in the .zip format